amethyst/website/src/content/blog/twia-13.md

 }
 ```

-..is now as easy as:
+...is now as easy as:

 ```rust
 /// `PrefabData` for full skinning support